Financial Aid Decoded

 Loan Promissory Note: A document you sign that says you promise to pay back any of the loans you take out to pay for college, and it must be completed before loans are disbursed.

-Net Cost: This is the amount of direct and indirect costs leftover after all gift aid (scholarships and grants) have been subtracted.
-See also: out-of-pocket cost.
+Net Cost/Out-of-pocket Cost: This is the amount of direct and indirect costs leftover after all gift aid (scholarships and grants) have been subtracted.
+This cost can be covered through a variety of sources including savings, income and loans.

 Student Loan: A form of financial aid that must be repaid with interest.
 Educational loans have varying interest rates and repayment terms.